dotzenith/tilde/README.md

 ### ❖ Requirements

-While Tilde is meant to be very hands off, there's still a few things you'll need to do manually.
+While tilde is meant to be very hands off, there's still a few things you'll need to do manually.
 It's not incredibly complicated, but the instructions are written under the assumption that you're at least a little bit familiar with unix commandline.

 <b></b>